 My scientific mindset brought me to doctoral studies in nanoelectronics.
 After finishing my Ph.D., realising the long time horizon to a useful quantum computer, I switched away from the academic world to the corporate sector, focused to help businesses reach goals with much shorter time frames.
 With me I brought experience in lecturing, problem solving, innovation and peer discussions.

 As a software consultant my passion is about the information flow in distributed computer systems, with an extra emphasis on service maintenance through logging, tracing and metric methods.
 I love finding patterns and simple logic solutions to see complex problems unmask.
 I also have a great interest for agile processes with short release cycles and rapid feedback loops.
 In projects I gladly take the tech lead role, and I believe in mixed teams where developers, business and testers work closely together.
 My experience stretches from bank sector to e-commerce business, with a deep knowledge in the Microsoft technology stack and the .Net ecosystem.

 Even if I enjoy spending time combining job and hobby, a good work life balance is important.
-My spare time I spend with my beloved wife and kids, preferably outdoor, hiking and taking photos.
+My spare time is spent with my beloved wife and kids, preferably outdoors, hiking and taking photos.